 The 14th Annual First Look Project searches for higher-concept material across six categories.

 Unlike Script Pipeline's Screenwriting and TV writing contests, entries for First Look are judged on both writing ability and market potential, in addition to the originality of the concept.
 For this particular contest, your script could need a bit of refining and still have a great chance to win if we feel the story itself could stand out in the current landscape.
+Could even be a first or early draft—ideally, we want a first look at the next buzzworthy specs.

 One winner in each division receives a share of $15,000, industry circulation, development assistance, and personalized career guidance over the long-term from Script Pipeline’s executive team.
 A minimum of one runner-up is also chosen for each category.